 Images tab is a starting point to work with DAEMON Tools Pro.
-Here you can store all image files, virtual hard disks and ZIP archives to get the fastest and easiest access to them.
+Here you can store all image files, virtual hard disks, ZIP and RAR archives to get the fastest and easiest access to them.

 The screenshot below shows Images tab with its contextual menu that allows you to add new image files manually or automatically, create some folders, delete the files that where removed or replaced and can't be access anymore and adjust how to sort and how to view the files: